 Producing great engaging content involves effort; it needs to be relevant and useful to the reader.
 The message should reflect your business/brands image both visually and in the tone of the language.
-Above all it should be trustworthy and be easy to read – people are great skimmers when it comes to reading online content.
+Above all, it should be trustworthy and be easy to read – people are great skimmers when it comes to reading online content.

-Videos are a great engagement tool; they should to be short, snappy, well scripted and visually appealing.
-You need to catch the viewer’s attention in the first 10 seconds, whilst using other tools within Youtube, such as Link Cards, to drive traffic to other parts of your site.
+Videos are a great engagement tool; they should be short, snappy, well scripted and visually appealing.
+You need to catch the viewer’s attention in the first 10 seconds, while using other tools within Youtube, such as Link Cards, to drive traffic to other parts of your site.
 Above all – keep it simple!

 The Fast Option – Paying for traffic

-Okay, generating content is going to take us a while to do, with obvious benefits moving forward.
+Okay, generating content is going to take us a while to do, with distinct benefits moving forward.
 What you may need is quick results; this is when Pay-Per-Click (PPC) ads come into their own.

 Search engine advertising has become one of the most popular methods of PPC marketing, with Google Adwords being the most dominant platform, as it has the most successful search engine.

 PPC Ads appear at the top of the page when you use Google’s search engine, and these Ad’s appear biased on advertisers bids (an auction) and other factors.
 Quality score (value given by Google that takes into account your click-through rate, relevance, and your landing page) and connection of the keywords in the ad campaign, as well as the value of the keyword bids.
 Yep, all sounds very complicated, and not like any traditional auction I’ve attended!

 Building a successful Pay-Per-Click campaign is all about researching the most relevant keywords, writing suitable ads and making sure your landing page is relevant to your keywords.